 - Squeezing the handle of this bottle will give you fresh home made mineral water 🙂

-Different mineral drinking water brands have different recipes and compositions.
-However, the step by step process laid out here is the most basic, fail proof way to make safe drinking DIY mineral water.
+Different brands have different recipes and compositions.
+However, the step by step process laid out here is the most basic, fail proof way to make safe drinking DIY mineral rich water.

 Drinking Mineral Water Side Effects?

 The biggest issue is when you buy something that appears to be “mineral” water but it’s simply sparkling water with lots of added artificial minerals.